Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 For example, “if the goal of your campaign is to drive purchases from your eCommerce site, then using ‘Shop Now’ is a must.
 Furthermore, if the goal of your Facebook ad campaign is to drive app installations, we strongly recommend you use the CTA ‘Install Now.’”
 Larry Li from Verum Ecom elaborates.

 Keep in mind, “the goal of choosing your CTA button is encouraging viewers to ultimately complete the purpose of the ad campaign.
 Choosing an irrelevant CTA button may cause confusion and drive users away from performing the action.”
+Measure the performance of your chosen CTA using this social media dashboard software.

 You can also start with one of the popular CTA buttons for your Facebook ad campaign (provided it is relevant) and split test to see which delivers the best result from there.